 Director Attendance at Meetings

-Regular meetings of the Monte Rio Fire Protection District Board of Directors shall take place on the 3rd Monday of every month at the Monte Rio Community Center located at 20488 Hwy 116, Monte Rio, California.
+Regular meetings of the Board of Directors shall take place on the 3rd Monday of every month at the Monte Rio Community Center located at 20488 Hwy 116, Monte Rio, California.
 Board meetings begin at 6:00 PM, with the optional closed session taking place either preceding or following the open session.
 Regular Meetings may be held virtually as may be required by State Law.
 If a Board meeting date shall fall on a legal holiday, the regular meeting shall be moved to a date specified by the Board.

 Members of the Board of Directors shall attend all regular and special meetings of the Board unless there is good cause for absence.